Low-Carb “Limoncello” Mousse

 I was going to need only a small amount of “Limoncello” for seasoning the dessert.
-I grated the yellow zest from a few lemons, put the zest into small jars and added some vodka to each jar.
+I grated the yellow peel from a few lemons, put the peel into small jars and added some vodka to each jar.
 Then I tagged the jars with pieces of tape where I had written down the amounts of the ingredients.
-I wanted to know what would be the best ratio between the lemon zest and vodka.
+I wanted to know what would be the best ratio between the lemon peel and vodka.
 My kitchen looked like a tiny chemistry lab

 Because Limoncello comes from Italy, it felt natural to take mascarpone as base for the dessert.
 Well, some experiments I made with ricotta — another Italian goody — but it simply didn’t taste good to me, not even if I added some whipped cream to round the flavors and give some richness.
 I also tried cottage cheese which I had processed smooth in a food processor, but to be honest, the flavor was quite awful and far too bitter… Not recommended.

 I know many recipes for mascarpone-based mousse with some added whipped cream.
 I was thinking whether beaten egg whites would be better.
 They might reduce the heaviness of mascarpone and give fluffy, airy consistency.
 As much as I am a big friend of fat, the combination of mascarpone and whipped cream felt somehow an overkill.